Increasing Tobacco Prices Through Non-Tax Approaches

 - Establish a hybrid law that establishes a minimum price law that also requires substantial minimum percentage markup for all products and bans price discount tactics.

 - Implement a minimum price law with a minimum pack size for cigars and cigarillos (little cigars): While cigarettes must come in packs of 20 or more, there are no federal regulations on pack sizes for cigars and cigarillos.
 This allows companies to sell the products at extremely low prices making them appealing to price sensitive shoppers like youth.
 However, localities can also establish floor prices for other tobacco products, and pairing a floor price with a minimum pack size requirement can further strengthen the law.
 For example, New York City’s law requires a minimum price of $3.00 for any single cigar sold.
 Otherwise, little cigars must be sold in packs of at least 20 and cost at least $10.50, the same as cigarettes.
-In 2011, Boston implemented a cigar packaging and pricing regulation that required single cigars to cost more than $2.50, a package of two cigars to cost more than $5.00, and a package of three cigars to cost more than $7.50.
-Otherwise, the regulation stipulated that cigars must be sold in packages of at least four.
-Several Minnesota cities have implemented similar policies.
-For more information, review the following resources:
+In 2012, Boston implemented a cigar packaging and pricing regulation that set a minimum price for single cigars at $2.50 each and required all other cigars to be sold in packs of 4 or more.
+The ordinance language was later updated to require a package of two cigars to cost more than $5.00, and a package of three cigars to cost more than $7.50 and has since been adopted in at least 117 municipalities in Massachusetts Several Minnesota cities have implemented similar policies.
+This regulation has resulted in For more information, review the following resources:

 For more information on Minimum Price Laws (MPLs), review the following resources: